-Across the country, pages upon pages of year-old good intentions are being removed from sock drawers and filing cabinets, before being rapidly scanned for something, anything, that can be achieved before midnight tonight.
+Across the country, pages upon pages of year-old good intentions are being removed from sock drawers and filing cabinets, before being rapidly scanned for something, anything, that can be achieved before midnight tomorrow.

 “Lose half a stone.
-Nope, I’m going to skip that one, short of donating some organs or a freak amputation in the next eight hours I’ve got no chance with that.”
+Nope, I’m going to skip that one, short of donating some organs or a freak amputation in the next 24 hours I’ve got no chance with that.

 “Still, I’m sure it’ll be different with next year’s list, right?”

-“Look, I’ve got about eleven hours to go, so I’m not a failure.
-I am NOT a failure.”
+“Look, I’ve got nearly 36 hours to go, so I’m not a failure.
+I am NOT a failure.

 “This one here says go to the gym more often.
 Well, seeing as I never go to the gym, if I go this afternoon I can tick that one off, technically.
 Shut up, yes I can yes I can yes I can!”